Kidd254/Rick-Morty/README.md

 ## 🙏 Acknowledgments

--  Thanks to the Rick and Morty API for providing the data used in this project.
+-  Thanks to [Shamiri Institute](https://www.shamiri.institute/) for providing the API used in this project.
-    Inspiration for this project came from the amazing world of Rick and Morty.
+-  Inspiration for this project came from the amazing world of Rick and Morty.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <!-- LICENSE -->
 ## ❓ FAQ

-- What is this for?

-    This is a React.js project created by Microverse to allow students learn and practice React.js.

 - Can I copy this project?

-    Your welcome, copy this project and let us know if you need something.
+    Your are welcome, copy this project and let me know if you need something.

 ## 📝 License <a name="license"></a>